andrewjsliang/Bounce/README.md

 # Bounce
-A python game that you use a paddle to keep the ball in the air
+A python game that you use a paddle to keep the ball in the air.

 ![Screenshot](https://github.com/andrewjsliang/Bounce/blob/master/screenshots/bounce.png)